fsubal/nestjs-docker-prisma-mysql/README.md

 You can view / edit DB tables using [Prisma Studio](https://www.prisma.io/studio).

-Once you run `yarn up`, you can open it in `http://localhost:5555`.
+Once you run `yarn dev`, you can open it in `http://localhost:5555`.

 ## Migration (Development)